 Best Alaska Cruises For Families

 An Alaska cruise with kids (or older teens) offers plenty of adventures for the whole family to enjoy, such as whale watching and kayaking next to waterfalls.

 While all of our Alaska itineraries have port stops and excursions that make for a great family cruise, it’s a good idea to research each port of call before deciding which cruise will be the best match for your family.

-Find a cruise itinerary that stops in Ketchikan during the end of summer or beginning of fall, when you’ll be able to witness a dramatic salmon run.
+Find a cruise itinerary that stops in Ketchikan during the end of summer or beginning of fall in Alaska, when you’ll be able to witness a dramatic salmon run.
 Kids will be in awe when they spot massive amounts of salmon coming in from the ocean and swimming and leaping upstream in the river, where bears and other wildlife are waiting to feast.

 During a stop in Juneau, you can take the family up the Mount Roberts Tramway, visit a one-eyed bald eagle, and go on a kid-friendly hike up the mountainside for incredible views from above.